 What is Pupil Premium and how is it paid?

-In the 2017 to 2018 financial year, schools received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:
+In the 2022 to 2023 financial year, we have received the following funding for each child registered as eligible for free school meals at any point in the last 6 years:

-Schools also received £1,900 for each pupil who has left local-authority care because of 1 of the following:
+Schools also received £2410 for each pupil who has left local-authority care because of one of the following:

 - a special guardianship order